-80. Can the police officer hold me at the police station or can I leave when I want to?
-Unless you have been formally arrested, you cannot be held in custody against your will.
+80. Can the police officer hold me at the police station or can I leave when I want?

+Unless you have been formally arrested for good reason you cannot be held in custody against your will.
 If the police have summoned you for questioning you have a duty to cooperate with them and help them with their inquiries.
 But the questioning has to be prompt and efficient and cannot go on and on.
 The police cannot make you wait endlessly at the police station.
-In such circumstances you can leave when you want.
+In any case, you can leave when you want.